Kiosked/docs/script/amp_ads.md

 ```

 Notice the `width` and `height` properties: These must be set to the correct size as instructed by Kiosked.
 Setting these values incorrectly will result in incorrectly displayed ads and potential loss of revenue.

-### Current Limitations

-Currently only 1 Kiosked AMP ad can be present on a page at any one time.
-This is a limitation of our current AMP integration and may be updated in the near future.